crosswise-finance/crosswise-snapshot/README.md

 6. Run getCompensation.js => this will output compensationV1.json

 * Note
--These are preliminary results, and the scripts are not necessarily final, we will allow for you as the community to let us know if we missed any of your funds, as the system is very robust and there is plenty of room for errors
+-These are preliminary results, and the scripts are not necessarily final.
+We will allow  the community time to report any divergences from expected entitlements.
+The system and calculations are very robust, but there is scope for errors.